Yallungah Boutique Hotel — gardens and heritage exterior

 What time is check-in and check-out?

-Check-in from 2:00pm.
-Check-out by 10:00am.
-Early check-in and late check-out may be available depending on occupancy — enquire at the time of booking or on arrival.
-Luggage storage is available for guests arriving before check-in or departing after check-out who want to explore Orange without their bags.
+Check-in from 2:00 PM.
+Check-out by 10:00 AM.
+Early check-in and late check-out may be available depending on occupancy — enquire when booking or on arrival.
+Luggage storage is available for guests arriving early or departing late who want to explore Orange without their bags.

 Is there a minimum stay requirement?